Storing whisky correctly

 Inert gas spray: Professionals use argon or nitrogen spray to displace the air in the bottle.
 Only worthwhile for very expensive rarities.

-🏆 Cask Strength Whiskies
+🏆 Cask Strength Whiskys

-🌾 Unpeated vs. peated whiskeys
+🌾 Unpeated vs. Peated Whiskys

-If you collect whiskies as an investment:
+If you collect whiskys as an investment:

 - Protect labels – no moisture, no sunlight